|Index|SAP Edge Integration Cell on SUSE

 Keep in mind that the descriptions and instructions below might differ from the deployment you need for your specific infrastructure and use cases.

-To access the Rancher Application Collection you need to login.
-Therefore, you can use the console and Helm client.
-The easiest way to do so is to use the built-in shell in Rancher Prime.
+To access the Rancher Application Collection, you need to log in.
+You can do this using the console and Helm client.
+The easiest way to do so is to use the built-in shell in SUSE Rancher Prime.
 To access it, navigate to your cluster and click Kubectl Shell as shown below:

 EIC Rancher Kubectl Button

-A shell will open as shown in the image:
+A shell will open as shown in the image below:

 EIC Rancher Kubectl Shell